guguji666666/GJS-Sentinel-Tips/Powershell scripts/readme.md

     $tokenResponse = Invoke-RestMethod -Uri $tokenUrl -Method Post -ContentType "application/x-www-form-urlencoded" -Body $tokenParams

-    return $tokenResponse.access_token
+    return $tokenResponse
 }

+# Initialize the access token
+$tokenResponse = Get-AzureAccessToken -clientId $applicationid -clientSecret $clientSecret -tenantId $tenantId
+$accessToken = $tokenResponse.access_token
+$expiresOn = [DateTime]::UtcDateTime.AddSeconds($tokenResponse.expires_on) # Convert Unix timestamp to DateTime

 do {
-    # Get a valid access token
-    $rawtoken = Get-AzureAccessToken -clientId $applicationid -clientSecret $clientSecret -tenantId $tenantId

-    # Check if the access token is empty or null
+    # Check if the access token is expired or about to expire (e.g., within the next 5 minutes)
-    if ([string]::IsNullOrWhiteSpace($rawtoken)) {
+    if ($expiresOn -lt (Get-Date).AddMinutes(5)) {
+        # Access token is expired or about to expire, get a new one
+        $tokenResponse = Get-AzureAccessToken -clientId $applicationid -clientSecret $clientSecret -tenantId $tenantId
+        $accessToken = $tokenResponse.access_token
+        $expiresOn = [DateTime]::UtcDateTime.AddSeconds($tokenResponse.expires_on) # Convert Unix timestamp to DateTime

+        # Print a message indicating a new token was obtained
-        Write-Host "Failed to obtain a valid access token.
-Script will exit." break
+        Write-Host "Obtained a new access token."
     }

     # set request headers
     $requestheader = @{
-        "Authorization" = "Bearer $rawtoken"
+        "Authorization" = "Bearer $accessToken"
         "Content-Type" = "application/json"
     }